BoarCub/Precision-Syringe-Automator/README.md

 5. Edit any of the files in that folder (except .ttf files) to change the code.

+### Settings To Be Aware Of

+* To connect to the pump, the program searches for the correct USB Device using VID (Vendor ID) and PID (Product ID).
+These properties are set by the USB Device manufacturer so that each product has a unique ID.
+You can change the VID and PID of the device to connect to by opening the ```DistributionDatabase``` file inside the ```Databases``` folder and changing the numbers corresponding to each.
+By default, the VID and PID are ```1659``` and ```8963``` respectively.
+Make sure to change these properties if you're using a different USB connector than the one originally used.

 ## Deployment

 ### Deploying to Windows